Letter 18486

 Hi, Kevin.
 That was a very informative response, and we appreciate all the good ideas!
 But you do see the 800-pound Chinese gorilla in the room?

 I have a set of 10 year old brightly polished Mikasa.
-Doesn't matter where I move, or what bargain kind of detergent we buy; doesn't matter whether they stand in the dishwasher for a week when we're on vacation, doesn't matter that we've been through 3 different dishwashers, or what we eat.
+Doesn't matter where I move, or what bargain kind of detergent we buy; or whether they stand in the dishwasher for a week when we're on vacation, doesn't matter that we've been through 3 different dishwashers, or what we eat.
 They just don't rust, not a single tiny spec, not ever, period.

-I'd be happy to send you a place setting and let you try all of the kinds of mishandling you mention in your Care & Use pamphlet, to try to make them develop a tiny spec of rust.
-Because if you can make good flatware rust through such mishandling, then the advise makes sense -- knock yourself out because it's not going to rust.
+I'd be happy to send you a place setting and let you try all of the kinds of mishandling you mention in your Care & Use pamphlet, to try to make them develop even a tiny spec of rust.
+Because if you can make good flatware rust through such mishandling, then the advise makes sense -- but knock yourself out because it's not going to rust.

 To approach it the other way 'round, trying to write up Care & Use instructions that might reduce the frequency of poor quality flatware rusting is, as you have seen, an exercise in futility and tail-chasing.